-Join Mark Thomas for an in-depth discussion in this video Activities of incident management, part of ITIL Foundations.
+Join Mark Thomas for an in-depth discussion in this video Activities of incident management, part of Cert Prep: ITIL 3 Foundation.

 -Okay, so let's take this box right here…called incident management and let's break it down…in some of the activities.…Remember the service desk owns every incident…throughout its life cycle.…There may be escalations that will have to take place.…But let's really figure out…where those things might take place here.…Okay?…So as you walk down, down the list of activities.…First of all we have to identify it.…We talked about this earlier.…We can identify that incident…through an alerting system, an event monitoring.…A service, a customer can call in the service desk…third party and so on.…